skypjack/entt/README.md

 ```cpp
 registry.accomodate<Position>(entity, 0., 0.);
 // ...
 auto &velocity = registr.accomodate<Velocity>(entity);
 velocity.dx = 0.;
 velocity.dy = 0.;
 ```

-Note that `accomodate` is a sliglhty faster alternative for the following if/else statement:
+Note that `accomodate` is a sliglhty faster alternative for the following if/else statement and nothing more:

 ```cpp
 if(registry.has<Comp>(entity)) {